eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/finish_import.png

-Please **do not** navigate away fromm the import page until the upload is completed (i.e. the EaaSI logo stops spinning)
+Please **do not** navigate away from the import page until the upload is completed (i.e. the EaaSI logo stops spinning)

 On successful import, the new Content resource will be available in the :ref:`explore` menu.
+Resources imported as Content can never be published in the EaaSI Client, either as stand-alone resources or as a component of a Content Environment (they will always be "private" to the node where they are imported).

 .. _import_software: